 Complete the following steps to update your program enrollment:

-- Fax or submit in person the OHP LABS Update Questionnaire (PDF):
+- Fax or submit in person the OHP Update Questionnaire (PDF):

 Annually for persons enrolled in OHP-Labs high risk categories.

 Every three (3) years for persons enrolled in OHP-Labs low risk categories.

 The questionnaire will be reviewed by OHP staff, after which you may be contacted to discuss additional recommendations with the nurse.
 Let the nurse know if you would like to discuss other health concerns.
 There will be no cost to you as an employee for these services.

 Allergic reactions to animals are among the most common conditions affecting the health of employees involved in the care and use of research animals.
 The university has engineering, administrative and personal protection strategies in place to prevent the development of lab animal allergy (LAA).
 To learn more about the prevention of LAA at the university, read the Laboratory Animal Allergy Prevention and Information Guide (PDF).

 Working in research requires dedicated attention to detail including the details involved in workplace safety practices that protect employees, students, university property and the community.
 Useful information sheets and manuals on biosafety topics including Bloodborne Pathogens, Lentivirus, Viral Vectors, Working with Wild Rodents, Working with Human Xenografts and many more topics are available on the EHS Biosafety webpage.
 Your department will also have lab specific safety procedures available to review and may require lab or protocol specific training.